rootstrap/blog/content/Building an Engine-modularized API in Rails - Guillermo Leopold.md

 When big development teams build an API, one of the main challenges that we face is being able to work together on different features while avoiding bottle-necks or other common issues such as conflicting perspectives or avoid overlapping efforts on particular features.

-Because of this, when we started working on our latest project, we decided to work with a new approach; designed to help us to scale by splitting the app into microservices.
+Because of this, when we started working on our latest project, we decided to work with a new approach; designed to help us scale by splitting the app into microservices.
 I recommend taking a look into this article to learn more about the approach we took: [Monolith First](https://martinfowler.com/bliki/MonolithFirst.html)

 We knew from the beginning that it wouldn't be easy since this approach is novel and there aren't too many examples regarding APIs built this way.
 It forced us to think outside the box from the start as we had to devise an approach from the ground up, by using our Rails base project with some common gems and the signup/signin already ready to use.